MicrosoftDocs/sql-docs/docs/connect/ado-net/sqlclient-support-for-high-availability-disaster-recovery.md

 > [!NOTE]
 >  Increasing connection timeout and implementing connection retry logic will increase the probability that an application will connect to an availability group.
 Also, because a connection can fail because of a failover, you should implement connection retry logic, retrying a failed connection until it reconnects.

- The following connection properties were added to SqlClient in .NET Framework 4.5:
+ The following connection properties are supported in the Microsoft SqlClient Data Provider for SQL Server:

 - `ApplicationIntent`